ailuropodaWu/MBTI-Personality-Match-System/database_final_project/README.md

 # MBTI Personality Match System

 ## INTRODUCTION
-**By answering some sexual-orientation questions, we will tell you the proportion of opposite-sex users whose personality is compatible with yours in the database we selected.**
+**By answering some questions, we will tell you the proportion of opposite-sex users whose personality is compatible with yours in the database we selected.**

 ### Technical Syllabus
 * Developing the frontend and backend using Flask.